gohugoio/hugo/content/functions/title.md

 {{title "BatMan"}}` → "Batman"
 ```

 Can be combined in pipes.
-In the following snippet, the link text is cleaned up using `humanize` to remove dashes and `title` to convert the value of `$name` to Intial Caps.
+In the following snippet, the link text is cleaned up using `humanize` to remove dashes and `title` to convert the value of `$name` to Initial Caps.

 ```
 {{ range $name, $items := .Site.Taxonomies.categories }}